SpatialChat/tmp_customer_iframe/README.md

 - `baseSpaceUrl` – your SpatialChat space URL without the `room` query parameter (you can keep any other parameters, we’ll just add `room=<roomId>` when needed).
 - `links` – a simple map of CSS selectors to SpatialChat room IDs.
 The sample selectors (`#hall-a-breakout`, etc.) match the IDs baked into each hall page, so you can just replace the room IDs with your own.

-That’s it—the script takes care of wiring click handlers, posting `navigate_room` messages to the parent, and falling back to opening the room in a new tab if navigation is blocked.
+That’s it—the script takes care of wiring click handlers, posting `navigate_room` messages to the parent, and surfacing a friendly inline notification when navigation is blocked (complete with a direct “Open in SpatialChat” link so attendees never lose context).

 ## 2. Publish the static files